functorz-tech/momen_doc/tutorial/how-to-set-up-payment-with-stripe-plugin.md

 context.setReturn('body', JSON.stringify(body));
 ```

-The 'fz\_payment\_callback\_input' in the code is a parameter custom-defined inside Momen, it will get the result of this payment given by Stripe, then we divide it into four parameters and return them through the setReturn function defined by Momen, and remember to output these parameters in this step, so they can be used in later steps.&#x20;
+The 'fz\_payment\_callback\_input' in the code is a parameter custom-defined inside Momen, it will get the result of this payment given by Stripe, then we divide it into four parameters and return them through the setReturn function defined by Momen, and remember to output these parameters in this step, so they can be used in later steps.

 <figure><img src="../.gitbook/assets/13 (1).png" alt="set the parameters of stripe"><figcaption></figcaption></figure>